 Additional information

-Payment institutions can perform money remittances, payment transactions, provide payment initiation, account information, cash deposit or withdrawal services, conduct direct debit or credit transfers and currency exchange operations.
-Electronic money institutions can offer the same services as payment institutions and issue electronic money – prepaid funds held in electronic devices which can be used to pay for goods and services.
+issue electronic money – prepaid funds held in electronic devices which can be used to pay for goods and services.

-Seeking to encourage competition and fintech development, the Bank of Lithuania provides eligible electronic money and payment institutions with access to its payment system CENTROlink which offers the widest range of SEPA services in the Nordic-Baltic region.
-Once members of the CENTROlink system, institutions can provide direct debit services and make instant payments 24/7/365.
+and payment institutions with access to its payment system CENTROlink which offers the widest range of SEPA services

 Source: www.lb.lt